MaplePHP/MaplePHP/README.md

 ## Quick guide
 **Getting started in just 4 steps.** I am working on a more comprehensive guide in gitbook and will publish it as soon as possible.

-1. Add controller
+1. Adding Controller
-2. Add to router
+2. Add Controller to router
 3. Add services to provider
 5. Dispatch output

 ### 1. Adding controller
-Add a controller file in the Controllers directory or you can just duplicate one of the working examples from "app/Http/Controlles/Examples/".
+Add a controller file in the Controllers directory or you can just duplicate one of the working examples from "app/Http/Controllers/Examples/".

 ```php
 <?php